 - BRT Development Fee Reimbursement

 If you own property within a half-mile of an enhanced BRT station recommended for mixed-use zoning in the BRT Land Use Framework, you may be eligible for a free re-zoning to a Mixed Use Zoning District.
 Re-zoning applications typically cost around $2,000.
-The current program is set to expire December 31, 2021.
+The program, which began in August 2018, is set to expire December 31, 2023.

 Mixed-use zoning (MX) allows a mixture of residential, office, and retail uses within the same building or property, which can help make it easier to walk, bike, or drive to things you need near your home, like grocery stores, pharmacies, restaurants, and stores.
 This is the way cities were traditionally built for thousands of years.